MichaelDBA/Global-Temporary-Tables-For-PG/readme.md

 None at this time.
 <br/>

-## Example 1: Create the user-defined GTTs
+## Create the user-defined GTTs
-The following commands will create 2 GTTs in a user-defined schema.
+The following commands will create 2 GTTs in the same, user-defined schema.
 One is persistent within a transaction only, and the other one is persistent across all transactions within an existing connection.
 This example simply copies info for active connections from the pg_stat_activity table.
 <br/><br/>
 `set search_path = testing, public;`<br/>
 `set client_min_messages = error;`